Talks between UAW and GM take 'turn for the worse': union official

 Analysts estimate the strike has cost GM over $1 billion, while LMC Automotive estimated on Thursday that GM has lost production of 118,000 vehicles through Oct.
 2.

-Reporting by Ben Klayman; editing by Jonathan Oatis
+Additional reporting by David Shepardson in Washington; editing by Jonathan Oatis and Sandra Maler